OneKeyHQ/firmware/docs/common/communication/passphrase-redesign-migration.md

 # Passphrase Redesign In 1.9.0 / 2.3.0

-On the T1, passphrase must be entered on the host PC and sent to Trezor.
-On the TT, the user can choose whether to enter the passphrase on host or on Trezor's touch screen.
+On the T1, passphrase must be entered on the host PC and sent to Onekey.
+On the TT, the user can choose whether to enter the passphrase on host or on Onekey's touch screen.

 In versions 1.9.0 and 2.3.0 we have redesigned how the passphrase is communicated between the Host and the Device.
 The new design is documented